The-Osint-Toolbox/Image-Research-OSINT/README.md

 </table>
 <ul>
  <li><a href="https://aws.amazon.com/rekognition/?nc2=h_ql_prod_ml_rek/">Amaozn Rekognition</a></li>
+  <p>Amazon Rekognition offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.</p>
  <li><a href="https://facecheck.id/">Facecheck</a></li>
+  <p>Upload a face of a person of interest and discover their social media profiles, appearances in blogs, video, and news websites.</p>
  <li><a href="https://azure.microsoft.com/en-au/products/cognitive-services/face/">Micorsoft Facia; Recognition</a></li>
  <li><a href="https://pimeyes.com/en">Pimeyes</a></li>
   <p>PimEyes is an online face search engine that goes through the Internet to find pictures containing given faces.</p>
  <li><a href="https://search4faces.com/en/">Search4Faces</a></li>
   <p>Search4faces is a reverse face search engine that can help you to find photos of a person all across the web.</p>
 </ul>
+<br></br>
 <table>
   <tr>
     <td>Image Investigation Tools</td>